Flight From the Absolute

 (i.e. a belief system, providing meaning) as opposed to outdated

-definitions commonly used in the media and the courts equating
+definitions commonly used in media and the courts which equate

-of religion still has its uses as it conveniently allows the Western
+of religion still has its uses as it conveniently allows Western

 elites own belief system to escape notice (and criticism).